Skip to content

 Coming in 2025, this exciting new curation is a sympathetic revitalisation of a space within the Grade I listed garden.
 With a design of our time by two-time RHS Chelsea award-winner, Joe Perkins, this is the first major renovation project since the garden came under National Trust care and represents a significant and pioneering moment for Sheffield Park and Garden.

-Read on for further information, updates on the project, how to support our fundraising campaign and how you could be part of this legacy by naming the new space at Sheffield Park and Garden.
+Read on for further information, updates on the project and how to support our work at Sheffield Park and Garden.

 A garden for the future - be part of the legacy